 This could be owing simply to the life cycle of design, which naturally circles around from new and shiny to dated to retro cool.
 But I think it's more than just that: the internet has made disseminating images remarkably easy, and there's no denying that these concrete buildings photograph amazingly well, appearing as bold and dramatic in black and white photos as they are forbidding in real life.

 So Brutalism continues, as it has for a long time, to delight the few and exasperate the many.
-What side do you fall on?
+Which side do you fall on?